LAL-BAHADUR-SHASTRI/opensoft-2024/README.md

 3. **Configuration**

     Before running the server, ensure that you have the necessary configuration in place.
 The database credentials are stored in the `db.go` file.
-Make sure to review and update these credentials according to your database setup (e.g., database configuration, API keys, etc.).
+Make sure to review and update these credentials according to your database setup.

 4. **Running the Server**